GispoCoding/Tampere-KDYK/README.md

 ### yk_inspire

 Tables to related to INSPIRE.
 When there are more than one land use class or supplementary regulation class for a zoning object then these might be used.

+### Views

+Though not shown in the database model diagram there are several views also defined for the database model.
+See the [database_model/2018-12-13-sqlviews.sql](database_model/2018-12-13-sqlviews.sql) script for their definitions.

+#### Note

+There used to be yk_geoserver scheme for GeoServer visualizations, but now the visualizations are more tied to the QGIS use.
+There could still be seperate views for GeoServer or the [Oskari platform](http://oskari.org/) that somewhat utilizes GeoServer if needed in future.